Podcast Topic

 Kelly connects with positive psychologist Dr. Maria Sirois about how individuals can better cope during these times of physical distancing and shelter in place.

-Why We Act: Turning Bystanders into Moral Rebels
+Catherine Sanderson: Turning Bystanders into Moral Rebels

 Guest: Catherine Sanderson